In Honor of

 Dr. Carolyn Williams

 Dr. Williams was a prominent local historian, author, educator, and speaker.
 In 2006, she published a book Historic Photos of Jacksonville.
 She worked on a number of projects sponsored by the Cummer Museum of Arts and Gardens.

 In a 2008 interview, she said history can help revitalize a community by instilling pride and encouraging people to invest in its future.
 Her legacy of service shows how much she believed that to be true.

 Dr. Williams served as the Historian for the Durkeeville Historical Society; Corresponding Secretary of the James Weldon Johnson Chapter of the Association for the Study of African American Life and History (ASALH); Historian for the Norman Studios Museum Board; a member of the Florida Historic Marker Commission; on the Executive Board of the St. Augustine Historical Society; a member of the Florida Task Force for African American History Curriculum; and a member of the advisory board of the Amelia Island Museum of History.

 She was also the Durkeeville Museum’s Curator from 1998 until her death.
 Dr. Michael Francis, former chairman of the UNF history department, said he had received numerous email and Facebook messages from students, many who studied with her more than a decade ago and noted that her class was the one they remembered the most.
 “She was an absolutely brilliant lecturer whose brilliance was exceeded only by her kindness,” Francis said.

 Dr. Carolyn Williams died on Tuesday, November 29, 2011.
 She was 63 years old.

-Dr. Williams had a special connection with the Durkeeville Historical Center, and she will always be missed.
+Dr. Williams had a special connection with the Durkeeville Historical Society, and she will always be missed.